Family Trust – Annual Distribution Minute

 For example, if the Appointor controls a company that serves as the corporate trustee for another family trust, both the company and the trust must be listed as potential recipients in their respective capacities.

-Include Tax File Numbers on Family Trust Distribution Minutes?
+Do not include Tax File Numbers in Family Trust Distribution Minutes

 Trust minutes document the trustee’s resolutions to allocate trust income for the financial year.
 The ATO requires this to establish present entitlement.